 You have to use this SSIS Execute SQL Task Result Set tab to map the result we get from our query.
 Remember, if you specified the Result set property as None, this tab is disabled.

 Please click on the Add button to add the result set name.

-- Result Name: Please specify the valid name that you want to assign for the result set.
-I suggest you to use the meaningful name because we will use this name in subsequent task that are connection to this execute sql task.
+- Result Name: Please specify the valid name you want to assign for the result set.
+I suggest you use the meaningful name because we will use this name in a subsequent task connected to this.

-- Variable Name: This property displays the list of available user variables (if any), Please select the appropriate variable.
-If you haven’t created any variable before then please click on the <New Variable..> as shown in the below screenshot.
+- Variable Name: This property displays the list of available user variables (if any).
+Please select the appropriate variable.
+If you haven’t created any variable before, please click on the <New Variable..>.